stewtech/Bloggie.Web/README.md

 I then need to call the Repository inside the AdminTagsController.cs file

-I need to inject the ITagRepository instead of bloggieDbContext
+I need to inject the ITagRepository instead of bloggieDbContext by using constructor injection

 namespace Bloggie.Web.Controllers
 {